charley-dixon/dollar-game/README.md

 ## Scoring
-As the cup moves through the order, the amount of money in the cup will grow and shrink depending on the results of the at-bats in the baseball game (details outlined below).
+As the cup moves through the order, the amount of money in the cup will grow and shrink depending on the results of the at-bats in the baseball game.
 Only the player holding the cup can add or remove money to or from the cup.
-Money can only be added/removed based on the conditions below (the cup stays filled between innings):
+Money can only be added/removed based on the conditions below (note that the money stays in the cup between innings):

 * **Add $1** to the cup at the start of a `turn`
 * **Remove $1** from the cup for any of the following conditions: